This notice is effective 18 May 2020 and last updated 18 November 2022.

 7. ACCESSING AND UPDATING YOUR INFORMATION

 Your information will only be used for the purpose for which it was originally collected and which you have consented to.
 You have the right to know what Personal Data/Sensitive Personal Data is held by Almac as data controller and to ensure that such data is accurate and relevant for the purposes for which Almac collected it.
-Upon reasonable request and as required by applicable law (including GDPR and the Privacy Shield Principles as defined in Section 6), Almac allows you to access your Personal Data/Sensitive Personal Data held by Almac as data controller, in order to request the correction, amendment or deletion of such data that you demonstrate to be incorrect or incomplete at any time, or where such data is being processed in violation of applicable law (including GDPR and the Privacy Shield Principles), or where such data is no longer necessary in relation to the purposes for which it was collected.
+Upon reasonable request and as required by applicable law (including GDPR and the Privacy Shield Principles as defined in Section 6), Almac allows you to access your Personal Data/Sensitive Personal Data held by Almac as data controller, in order to request the correction, amendment or deletion of such data that you demonstrate to be incorrect or incomplete at any time, or where such data is being processed in violation of applicable law (including GDPR and the Privacy Shield Principles), or where such data is no longer necessary in relation to the purposes for which it was collected, or to request a limiting of the use and disclosure of your personal data.
 Such requests can be made by contacting Almac by email or otherwise in writing (using the contact details set out in Section 8).
 Requests from Almac employees may also be made to Almac’s HR Department.
 Almac will respond in a timely manner to all reasonable requests to access, amend or delete any such Personal Data/Sensitive Personal Data, and in accordance with applicable law (including, where relevant, the Privacy Shield Principles), and reserves the right to charge up to the maximum fee payable (as permitted by applicable law) for such requests in order to cover administration costs.

 Where Almac is a data processor, Almac will direct you to the relevant client/sponsor who is the data controller of the Personal Data/Sensitive Personal Data.

 Additional Privacy Statement for Residents of the State of California, USA